junchengjiang1118/junchengjiang1118.github.io/_publications/proposal in process.md

 date: 2025-11-01
 ---

-Follow the man you serve: Will the move up of your leader affect your political career?
+___Follow the man you serve: Will the move up of your leader affect your political career?___

 **Key questions and motivation:**

 *Network: identify the nepotism in politics;*

-*Piddle: examine the mechanism of moving up underneath political achievements;*
+*Riddle: examine the mechanism of moving up underneath political achievements;*

 *For pomotion: genuine talent? or feeding nudge?*